API Conformance Scan

 Running Conformance Scan in 42Crunch Platform is quick and straightforward, but in some cases it might not offer enough options for your needs, or you might want to store the data from scans in your own system.
 In this case, you can deploy and run Conformance Scan locally as a Docker image.

-For users in the free Community organization, and currently for Scan v2, running the scan on premises is the only option available.
+Currently for Scan v2, running the scan on premises is the only option available.

 To run on-premises scan, you create a scan configuration in 42Crunch Platform and then pull and run the Conformance Scan Docker image from Docker Hub, using the configuration you created by providing the scan token of the configuration to be used in your Docker command.
 Scan configurations and tokens are specific to a scan version: you cannot run Scan v2 using a Scan v1 scan token, and vice versa.
 When running a scan, make sure you specify the right scan token for the scan version you are using, otherwise Conformance Scan cannot use the associated scan configuration and fails to run.
+You must update your scan configuration before you can see the effect from some updates to Conformance Scan.

-When the on-premises scan starts, it establishes a a two-way, HTTP/2 gRPC connection to 42Crunch Platform at the address services.<your hostname>
+When the on-premises scan starts, it establishes a two-way, HTTP/2 gRPC connection to 42Crunch Platform at the address services.<your hostname>

 and the port 8001